Download Data

 Additional Place of Birth and Death Variables Available

-We also publish World War II era American Army enlistment records, both unlinked and linked to other data sources, which are described generally in this post and at the bottom of this page.
+The CenSoc Project also publishes World War II era American Army enlistment records, both unlinked and linked to other data sources, which are described generally in this post and at the bottom of this page.

 CenSoc-DMF (download, codebook)